 Good teachers help children achieve their best and help create an active, learning atmosphere that benefits students, parents and the wider community.

 A successful community language school should aim to have teachers who are trained to teach languages.
-Teachers can be paid or voluntary.
+Teachers can be paid or teach voluntary.

 Your teachers should have:

 - professional qualifications in teaching from an Australian or overseas institution or

 Your teachers may also enrol to undertake the Community Languages Teaching Program, in the same year you are applying for funding.

 Working with Children Checks

-You will need to register your organisation online at the Children’s Guardian website.
-After you have registered, you will need to verify the status of a new staff member (paid or unpaid) to ensure they have a clearance to work with children
+You will need to register your organisation online at the Office of the Children’s Guardian website.
+After you have registered, you will need to verify the status of a new staff member (paid or unpaid) to ensure they have a clearance to work with children.

-Visit the Children's guardian website for information and to apply for a Working with Children check or to register your organisation.
+Visit the Office of the Children's Guardian website for information and to apply for a Working with Children check or to register your organisation.

-Every year your organisation will need to sign an assurance form that declares that all your teachers have obtained a Working with Children Clearance.
+Every year your organisation will need to sign an assurance form (PDF 106.1KB) that declares that all your teachers have obtained a Working with Children Clearance.